 In accordance with sections 399.811 and 750.491 of the Michigan Compiled Laws, public records can only be disposed of in accordance with the provisions of an approved Retention and Disposal Schedule.
 Retention and Disposal Schedules indicate when and how a public record may be disposed of.
 It is illegal to destroy a public record without the authorization of an approved schedule.
 There are two types of record disposition: destruction, or transfer to the Archives of Michigan for permanent preservation.

 Some public records contain sensitive or confidential information.
-These records should not be placed in a regular trash or recycle bin when their retention period is met, and they need to be destroyed.
-It is important that government agencies ensure that these records are destroyed in a manner that prevents the inappropriate release of the information.
-The State of Michigan administers a master contract with a vendor that complies with the state's requirements for confidential destruction of records.
-This contract states that the vendor must comply with standards found in IRS Publication 1075 "Tax Information Security guidelines for Federal, State and Local Agencies and Entities."
-Paper records must be reduced to 1mm x 5mm particle size, and non-paper records must be reduced to dust, which is defined as a 1/35 inch particle size.
+These records should not be placed in a regular trash or recycle bin when their retention period is met, and they are ready to be destroyed.
+It is important that government agencies ensure that these records are destroyed in a manner that prevents their reconstruction and the inappropriate release of the information.
+The State of Michigan currently does not offer confidential records destruction services to local governments.

 Transferring Records to the Archives of Michigan